open-cogsci/opensesame-conda-recipes/README.md

     conda env upload --file=opensesame.yaml <online_env_name>

 It is only possible to upload to your own account at the moment, and sadly not to the CogSci organization's account.
-You will have to transfer the ownership of the upload yaml file manually on anaconda.org
+You will have to transfer the ownership of the uploaded yaml file manually on anaconda.org